ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 # JSConfUY

-## View the complete tutorial here: https://ionicthemes.com/tutorials/about/building-a-complete-mobile-app-with-ionic-framework
+### View the complete tutorial in: https://ionicthemes.com/tutorials/about/building-a-complete-mobile-app-with-ionic-framework

+**Notice:** This is an Ionic v1 tutorial, if you are looking for an Ionic v3 tutorial please go to https://ionicthemes.com/tutorials/about/building-a-complete-mobile-app-with-ionic-3

 In this workshop, we are going to go through the process of building a hybrid mobile app using **_Ionic Framework_**.
 This repo will serve as a guide and in this `README.md`, you can find all the steps and instructions needed to build the app.